 Lord Jesus, I realize that, as a human, you don’t remember being born.
 But as God, you were there.
 And the Father and the Spirit watched over and cared for Mary as she breathed through each contraction and pushed through each pain.
 They made sure that Jesus was ushered into the world safely.
 Show me how to meld the earthly with the heavenly.
-And teach us how to blend the voices of mothers, fathers, single men and women, young and old so that we get a fuller picture of you and your birth.
+And teach us how to blend the voices of mothers, fathers, single, married, young and old from diverse ethnicities so that we get a fuller picture of you and your birth.

 Next in series: The Savior is Born